nodejs/security-wg/processes/cve_management_process.md

 These CVE's will be moved from the Available to Pending and Announced as outlined in the section titled `CVE Management process`.

-In addition when moving a CVE from Available such that there are less than 2 remaning CVE's a new block must be requested as follows:
+In addition, when moving a CVE from Available such that there are less than 2 remaning CVE's a new block must be requested as follows:

-* Use the Mitre request form https://cveform.mitre.org/ with the option `Request a Block of CVEs' to request a new block.
+* Use the Mitre request form https://cveform.mitre.org/ with the option `Request a Block of CVEs' to request a new block`.
 * The new block will be sent to the requestor through email.
 * Once the new block has been received, the requestor will add them to the Available list.